Key Takeaways

 What is Vonage Business?

 Vonage started as a VoIP pioneer in 2001, initially targeting residential customers before pivoting to business communications.
-Today, Vonage operates as a unified communications provider serving medium to large organizations, particularly those managing call centers and customer service operations that span multiple countries.
+Today it's a unified-communications provider serving medium to large organizations, particularly those running call centers and customer-service operations across multiple countries.

-Vonage's architecture prioritizes flexibility.
-Teams can mix and match features, pay only for the phone lines they need regardless of total employee count, and scale individual components like call recording or receptionist consoles independently.
-This modular approach works well for organizations with complex communication needs that don't fit standard packages.
+Its architecture prioritizes flexibility.
+Teams can mix and match features, pay only for the phone lines they need regardless of headcount, and scale components like call recording or receptionist consoles independently.
+That modular approach suits organizations with complex needs that don't fit standard packages.

 Why Vonage is a Good Alternative to Phone.com